 Grass-fed beef also is very high in Omega-3 fatty acids and is the highest food source of cancer-fighting Conjugated Linoleic Acid (CLA).

-But, when you grill meat, sear it, or cook it to temperatures above medium rare, you not only destroy nutrients, but you can also create oxidized fats and chemical byproducts that can be highly toxic to the body.
+But, when you grill meat, sear it, or cook it to temperatures above medium rare, you not only destroy nutrients, but you can also create oxidized fats and chemical byproducts that can be highly toxic to the body if eaten frequently.
 Some of these byproducts, like the char on blackened meat and fish, are carcinogenic.

 - vegetable salads